Our Science – Bera Website

 Tapan K. Bera, Ph.D

-My research goal and objectives are focused mainly on to understand the molecular basis of cancer by identifying the genes involved in this process and translate that information to possible targeted therapy of cancer.
+My research goals and objectives are focused mainly on understanding the molecular basis of cancer by identifying the genes involved in this process and translating this information for possible targeted therapy of cancer.

 Identification of molecular targets for immuno-based therapy of cancer.
 Expressed sequence tags (EST) are sequences derived from randomly selected clones from various cDNA libraries.
 Each cDNA clone is generated from a transcript and the frequency and distribution of the many different transcripts in any given tissue depends on the tissue specific activity of genes.
 Therefore ESTs provide a valuable source of information that may be utilized to predict the expression patterns of certain genes in different tissues.
 There are many ways by which the vast amount of EST sequence data can be processed to cluster, sort and filter the cDNA sequences, with the goal to identify genes that are specifically expressed in certain tissues.
 Using various bioinformatics tools in combination with experimental verification, we have identified several new genes, which are specifically expressed in prostate cancer and in normal prostate but not in essential tissue.
 NGEP is a new gene encoding plasma membrane protein specifically expressed in normal prostate and prostate cancer.
 Because of its restricted expression in prostate cancer and encoding a plasma membrane protein NGEP is a promising molecular target for immuno-based therapy of prostate cancer and we are in the process of developing monoclonal antibodies to NGEP and eventually will develop immunotoxin targeting prostate cancer.